How To Pick A Doctor (Or Break Up With One)

 If you're a person of color, there's research that shows that having a minority physician may be good for your health.
 One recent study showed that when black patients have black doctors, for example, they're more likely to get recommended preventive services.

-And if English isn't your first language, it may be a good idea to call different doctors and see if you can find one who speaks your native language.
+And if English isn't your first language, it may be a good idea to call different doctors and see whether you can find one who speaks your native language.

 Breaking up